pmollaei/ProtKernel/README.md

 Final ordered structures:
 Generated_Chignolin_ExtraRemoved_OrderedAtoms.pdb
 Chignolin_resid2to9_samples8and9_10000f_OrderedAtoms.pdb
-If the cleaned trajectories start from residue index ≥2, remove the corresponding extra residues from the generated reference structure.
+<br /> If the cleaned trajectories start from residue index ≥2, remove the corresponding extra residues from the generated reference structure.

 Step 5 — Position the Reference Structure
 <br /> Load the structure into VMD and place the protein in a consistent coordinate frame.